7 Dental Team Issues Impacting Practice Performance

 1. Lack of Task Clarity

 Does Emily know the guidelines for collections?
-How many days is she supposed to wait before contacting about a missed payment?
+How many days should she wait before contacting about a missed payment?
 Does she have a “cheat sheet” of talking points and verbal skills to support her when making phone contacts?
 Does she have sample e-mail letters and online pay notices?
-Or have you just basically said to her, “Make calls, collect money,” and left her to her own devices?
-Most team members perform much better with precise guidelines and instructions, as well as supporting resources — especially for tasks that don't come naturally to them.
+Or have you just told her, “Make calls, collect money,” and left her to her own devices?
+Most team members perform much better with precise guidelines and instructions and supporting resources — especially for tasks that don’t come naturally to them.

 2. Lack of Task Priority